Newcomer Guide

 Local first proof

-Exercises the real source-checkout install, run, and analysis path.
+Exercises the real source-checkout install, run, analysis, or notebook import path.

 Evidence record

-Gives support, contributors, and future runs the same baseline.
+Gives support, contributors, and future runs the same baseline plus a clear go/no-go before changing lanes.

 Expansion